 The top levels of the hierarchy are the best ways to prevent and divert wasted food because they create the most benefits for the environment, society and the economy.

-In 2015, over 39 million tons of food was generated in the United States.
+In 2015, over 39 million tons of food waste was generated in the United States.
 (39 MILLION TONS!)
 While Americans dispose of millions of tons of food, the U.S. Department of Agriculture estimates that approximately 12 percent of American households - about 41 million people (41 MILLION PEOPLE!) had difficulty providing enough food for all their members due to a lack of resources at some time during 2016.
-In many cases, the food tossed into our nation’s landfills is wholesome, edible food.
+In the majority of cases, the food tossed into our nation’s landfills is wholesome, edible food.

 What is needed is the connector.
 That is Food Connection.